Don't Blow the Inheritance

-Don't Blow the Inheritance is a 5:00pm daytime quiz show that aired on ITV from 20 to 31 August 2012 for a 10 episode run as a summer replacement for The Chase, the other being Tipping Point.
+Don't Blow the Inheritance is a 5:00 pm daytime quiz show that aired on ITV from 20 to 31 August 2012 for a ten-episode run as a summer replacement for The Chase, the other being Tipping Point.
 It was hosted by stand-up comedian Tim Vine.

 Format

-Four teams, each composed of two family members from different generations ("offspring" and "elder"), compete on each episode to build up as large a prize pot ("inheritance fund") as possible.
-The two members of each team may not confer at any time and are positioned so that neither can see the other's face.
+Four teams, each composed of two family members from different generations ("offspring" and "elder"), competed on each episode to build up as large a prize pot ("inheritance fund") as possible.
+The two members of each team did not confer at any time and were positioned so that neither could see the other's face.

-At the end of each round, the team with the lowest total is eliminated with no winnings.
-If there is a tie for low score, a sudden-death question is asked on the buzzer in the same format as Round One (see below); a correct answer allows the team to continue in the game, but a miss eliminates them.
+At the end of each round, the team with the lowest total were eliminated with no winnings.
+If there was a tie for low score, a sudden-death question would be asked on the buzzer in the same format as Round One (see below); a correct answer allowed the team to continue in the game, but a miss eliminated them.

 Round One (Questions Requiring Answers)

-The host asks a series of 15 general-knowledge toss-up questions, for which only the offspring may buzz-in.
-As soon as an offspring does so, that team's elder must answer the question.
-A correct response adds £1,000 to the team's inheritance fund, but a miss awards that amount to all three opposing teams.
-If an offspring buzzes-in while a question is being read, the elder must respond based only on the portion heard up to that point.
+The host asked a series of 15 general-knowledge toss-up questions, for which only the offspring would buzz-in.
+As soon as an offspring did so, that team's elder needed to answer the question.
+A correct response added £1,000 to the team's inheritance fund, but a miss awarded that amount to all three opposing teams.
+If an offspring buzzed-in whilst a question was being read, the elder would've been required to respond based only on the portion heard up to that point.

 Round Two (Top 10s)

-The remaining three teams play this round individually, in descending order of score.
-Each offspring chooses one of four categories; the host then asks a question, and the elder has 30 seconds to come up with as many of the top 10 answers as possible.
+The remaining three teams played this round individually, in descending order of score.
+Each offspring chose one of four categories; the host then asked a question, and the elder had 30 seconds to come up with as many of the top 10 answers as possible.
 (E.g. naming the 10 characters who have made the most appearances on the soap opera Coronation Street.)
-Every correct answer is worth £1,000; there are no penalties for incorrect answers, but the elder must wait for the host to indicate whether or not an answer is correct before giving another one.
+Every correct answer was worth £1,000; there were no penalties for incorrect answers, but the elder would need to wait for the host to indicate whether or not an answer was correct before giving another one.

 The Semi-Final (Clues)

-Three clues to a subject are revealed, one at a time.
-As in Round One, only the offspring may buzz-in at any time, and the corresponding elder must then guess the subject.
-A correct answer awards £1,000 to that team, while a miss gives the money to their opponents.
-A total of 10 subjects are played.
+Three clues to a subject were revealed, one at a time.
+As in Round One, only the offspring might've buzzed-in at any time, and the corresponding elder had to then guess the subject.
+A correct answer awarded £1,000 to that team, while a miss gave the money to their opponents.
+A total of 10 subjects were played.